Zero Waste Shopping List | easy zero waste grocery shopping

 Dairy / Dairy Alternatives On Our Zero Waste Shopping List

-If you don’t eat dairy then I hear that oat milk is easy to make.
+- If you don’t eat dairy then oat milk is easy to make.

-Again, I’ve heard other people have made it successfully with cream that they’ve bought reduced in supermarkets.
+- You can make your own with cream that’s reduced in supermarkets.
 It can be frozen too which is handy.

 Meat and Fish On Our Zero Waste Shopping List